 - conduct likely to damage Howden Group Holdings and/or any associated subsidiary company’s reputation;

 - concealment of any of the above; is being, has been, or is likely to be, committed.

 It is not necessary for the individual to have proof that such an act is being, has been, or is likely to be, committed - a reasonable belief is sufficient.
 The individual has no responsibility for investigating the matter - it is the Company’s responsibility to ensure that an investigation takes place.

 4.1.
 Step One

 In the first instance, and unless you reasonably believe your Line Manager to be involved in the wrongdoing, or if for any other reason you do not wish to approach your Line Manager, any concerns should be raised with your Line Manager.
 If you believe your Line Manager to be involved, or for any reason do not wish to approach your Line Manager, then you should proceed straight to Step Three.

 Your Line Manager will arrange an investigation into the matter (either by investigating the matter him/herself or immediately passing the issue to someone in a more senior position).
 The investigation may involve you and other individuals involved giving a written statement.
 Any investigation will be carried out in accordance with the principles set out above.
 Your statement will be taken into account, and you will be asked to comment on any additional evidence obtained.

 Your Line Manager (or the person who carried out the investigation) will then report to the board, which will take any necessary action, including reporting the matter to any appropriate government department or regulatory agency.
 If disciplinary action is required, your Line Manager (or the person who carried out the investigation) will report the matter to Human Resources Department and instigate the disciplinary procedure.
-On conclusion of any investigation, you will be told the outcome and what the board has done, or proposes to do, about it.
+At the conclusion of any investigation, you will be told the outcome and what the board has done, or proposes to do, about it.
 If no action is to be taken, the reason for this will be explained.

 4.3.
 Step Three